Table of Contents

 Q: How does DNS-Persist-01 differ from the existing DNS-01 challenge?
 A: DNS-01 requires creating a unique, ephemeral TXT record for each certificate request or renewal, while DNS-Persist-01 uses a persistent TXT record containing account identification that can be reused across multiple certificate issuances without requiring real-time DNS updates.

 Q: Is DNS-Persist-01 secure enough for production use?
-A: Yes, the specification incorporates industry best practices including mandatory account binding, optional DNSSEC validation, multi-perspective issuance corroboration, and time-bounded validation through the persistUntil parameter.
-However, organizations must protect their ACME account keys with the same rigor as certificate private keys.
+A: The specification design incorporates robust security measures including mandatory account binding, optional DNSSEC validation, multi-perspective issuance corroboration, and time-bounded validation through the persistUntil parameter.
+However, DNS-Persist-01 is not yet available for production use — it remains an IETF Internet-Draft as of April 2026, with Let’s Encrypt targeting deployment later in 2026.
+[Updated April 2026]

 Q: When will DNS-Persist-01 be available from Let’s Encrypt?
 A: Let’s Encrypt expects DNS-Persist-01 to be available in 2026, though the exact date depends on finalization of the IETF specification and implementation in their Boulder CA software.